vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

 ```
 💡 'show interfaces <interface-id> switchport' will show you a switchport’s settings.
 ```
-For Bảo mật purposes, **manual Cấu hình** is recommended.
+For Security purposes, **manual Configuration** is recommended.
 DTP should be disabled on ALL SWITCHPORTS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bf716a33-8e11-4c09-bb0b-336ba48ef26d)